carlosviniciusfernandes/memory_storage/README.md

 ---
 ## Next Steps
 - Use of TypeScript
-- Create a interface for the in memory storage provider to be used by the controllers
+- Create interfaces for the memory storage providers to be used by the controllers